 Oriana Bandiera, Kelsey Jack, Nava Ashraf (2012): "No margin, no mission?
 Motivating agents in the social sector", VoxEU.org, 13 March 2012

-Nava Ashraf, Oriana Bandiera, and Scott Lee (2016): "Do-gooders and go-getters: career incentives, selection, and performance in public service delivery", Working Paper, LSE.
+Nava Ashraf, Oriana Bandiera, and Scott Lee (2018): "Losing Pro-sociality in the Quest for Talent?
+Sorting, selection, and productivity in the delivery of public services", Working Paper, LSE.